SAP-samples/teched2025-DA260/exercises/ex1/README.md

 ## Step 1

 Take a moment to familiarize yourself with the layout of the Modeling Workbench's entry page.
 You'll see:
 - A list of models, created by you and created by others and shared with you.
 This is where you can edit existing models.
 - A button to create a new data model.
 This is for the SAC data model (as opposed to the Datasphere or various remote model options).
 Wherever the data is stored (acquired or live), the semantic model is in SAC.
 - A button to create a new Live Data Model.

 The term **Live Data Model** can be confusing, because both model types allow for live data.
 - **Live Data Model** really means "remote model with live data.
-It is an alias for a BW Query, S/4 CDS View or HANA Calc View.
+It is an alias for a BW Query, S/4 CDS View, or HANA Calc View.
 In this case, both the data and the semantic model are stored and managed in the remote system and SAC is simply acting as a consumer client.
 This allows you e.g. to re-use the same queries in BW that your organization have re-used with many front end clients over the years and add them to stories, or analyze them in the Data Analyzer.
 You can't edit the remote model in any meaningful way from SAC and will have to use the tooling of the source system.

 - **Data Model** can use both live and acquired data, depending on the source.
 The semantic model always resides in SAC, it is edited from this module, but can only be used in SAC.